W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ³Your mind and mine [my mind] can unite in shining your ego away, releasing the strength of God into everything you think and do.
 ⁴Do not settle for anything less than this [the strength of God], and refuse to accept anything but this [the strength of God] as your goal.
 ⁵Watch your mind carefully for any beliefs that hinder its [the-strength-of-God’s] accomplishment, and step away from them [hindering-beliefs].
-⁶Judge how well you have done this [stepped away from hindering beliefs] by your own feelings, for this [judging by your feelings] is the one right use of judgement.
+⁶Judge how well you have done this [stepped away from hindering beliefs] by your own feelings, for this [judging by your feelings] is the one right use of judgment.
-⁷Judgement, like any other defence, can be used to attack or protect; to hurt or to heal.
+⁷judgment, like any other defence, can be used to attack or protect; to hurt or to heal.
-⁸The ego *should* be brought to judgement and found wanting there [in judgement].
+⁸The ego *should* be brought to judgment and found wanting there [in judgment].
 ⁹Without your own allegiance, protection and love, the ego cannot exist.
 ¹⁰Let it [the ego] be judged truly and you must withdraw allegiance, protection and love from it [the ego].
 :::